LinkdropHQ/linkdrop-batch-sdk/README.md

 -  `signerKey`: private key used to create claim links. **(NEVER EXPOSE SIGNER KEY PUBLICLY)**
 -  `encryptionKey`: private key used to encode and decode sensitive data stored on server **(NEVER EXPOSE ENCRYPTION KEY PUBLICLY)**

 **⚠️ IMPORTANT!
-Managing campaigns requires secret keys that should never be exposed to public.
-Use campaign methods on a back-end and never within a front-end app.**
+Private methods to manage campaigns and links require secret keys that should never be exposed to public.
+Use private methods on a back-end and never within a front-end app.**

 The returned `campaign` object has campaign data and addtional methods to manage the campaign.